AishaA14/fitnomenal/README.md

 ## Key Learnings/Takeaways

 - Gained proficiency in using React for front-end development.
-- Improved project management skills through effective use of Trello.
+- Improved project management and communication skills through effective use of Trello.
 - Enhanced understanding of user authentication and authorization.

 ## Bugs

-No known bugs at the time of
+No known bugs.

- deployment.

 ## Future Improvements